-First thing’s first, this taboo around talking about mental illness can get out.
+I have been living with Bipolar Disorder and Generalized Anxiety Disorder for about 14 years now.
+Along the way, I’ve learned that the taboo around talking about mental illness needs to end.
 It does not further growth, healing, or self-love, so let’s just go ahead and throw it out the window.

-I have been living with Bipolar disorder and Generalized Anxiety Disorder for about 14 years now.
-Along the way, I have found a few tricks to ease the blow of my depressive episodes and dark mood swings.
-Maybe some of them can help you, too!
+I’ve found a few tricks to ease the blow of my depressive episodes and dark mood swings.
+Maybe some of them can help you too!

 It’s hard enough for me to wake up early when I’m not in the midst of a depressive episode, so getting out of bed feels virtually impossible when the world weighs heavy on my mind, heart, and body.

-There was one song in particular, “Wait for It,” that gave me chills and made me feel awake and very much in my body.
+There was one song in particular, “Wait For It,” that gave me chills and made me feel awake and very much in my body.
 I decided to make the moment the beat drops my alarm clock tone.
 So, everyday, the thing that woke me up was this thing I loved.
-It was a song that made me want to get up so I could play the whole thing.
-I wake up smiling and singing.
+It made me want to get up so I could play the whole thing.
+I now wake up smiling and singing.

 What I like to tell myself is that if I just get in the shower, I won’t worry about the act of cleaning.
 Just get in the shower.
 Stand under the water.
 If, when I get there, I have the energy to do more, I will.
 If not, I let that be enough.
 What showering does, besides the obvious, is make you aware of your body, your senses, and your surroundings.

-If you can handle it, take a colder shower than usual:
+If you can handle it, take a colder shower than usual.
 Cold showers have been shown to relieve depression symptoms due to the intense impact of cold receptors in the skin, which send an overwhelming amount of electrical impulses from the peripheral nerve endings to the brain.
-Thus, it produces an antidepressive effect, and boosts moods… (Medical Daily).
+Thus, it produces an antidepressive effect and boosts your mood.

-One of the first things I do after I get up, is go to my closet and pick an outfit for the day.
+One of the first things I do after I get up is go to my closet and pick an outfit for the day.
 Even on days when I don’t leave my house.
 Actually, especially when I don’t leave my house.
-Putting on clothes I’d wear out in the real world, helps my productivity.
+Putting on clothes I’d wear out in the real world helps my productivity.
 I’m sure we’ve all heard the saying, “Dress for the job you want.”
 Well, I like to dress for the day I want to have.

-When I stay in my PJ’s, it’s harder for me to get anything done because I’m still in the mindset of someone who is perpetually asleep.
-Personally, PJ’s means staying in bed, watching TV, taking 8 hour naps, and wallowing.
+When I stay in my PJs, it’s harder for me to get anything done because I’m still in the mindset of someone who is perpetually asleep.
+Personally, PJs means staying in bed, watching TV, taking 8 hour naps, and wallowing.
 And there are days when I need to do all the above, when this kind of rest is self-care and not self-sabotaging.
-But, a few days in a row of sedentary behavior can lead to getting stuck in a rut and feeling a loss of control over one’s life.
+But, a few days in a row of sedentary behavior can lead to getting stuck in a rut and feeling a loss of control over your life.

-Now, “fake clothes” are a bit different than PJ’s.
+Now, “fake clothes” are a bit different than PJs.
 The difference, for me, is that there is still an element of choice, of putting effort into getting dressed for the day.
 For instance, if I know I’m not going out, and I still want to be productive, but I’m not in a mood for pants and a nice shirt, I’ll put on my Stitch onesie.

 If you have a job or some other reason you have to leave your house, and you can’t get away with wearing a “Vote for Pedro” tee, find something small that gives you joy and put that on or carry it with you.
 Socks with marijuana leaves on them.
 Underwear with unicorns on them.
 A funny souvenir from your last vacation.